hogggger/cesium-demo/README.md

 # cesium-test

 This template should help get you started developing with Vue 3 in Vite.
+And this demo will show how to create a CESIUMJs project including load model,operate entity and primity.

 ## Recommended IDE Setup